 Whether your medium is drawing, painting or design, you understand the importance of art as a means of self-expression, connection and communication.
-If you want to make art your life’s work, start at St. Scholastica.
+If you want to explore your creativity or make art your life’s work, start at St. Scholastica.

 All new first-year applicants to St. Scholastica will be awarded either the Benedictine Scholarship or the Access Award, upon admission to the College.

 100% of traditional incoming undergraduates receive some type of financial aid.
 The average for scholarships, grants and/or loans is $31,841.

 Whether creating murals, working with visiting artists, traveling to museums or creating their own art exhibitions, students explore art from a wide range of perspectives over the course of their time at the College.

 CSS Art challenged, inspired and made me a better artist, professionally and theoretically.
 It gave me opportunities to be a leader.

 Are You Looking for a Face-to-Face (on-campus) Experience?

 St. Scholastica’s longstanding commitment to inclusivity and generous financial aid packages make our world-class educational programs accessible to students from any background.

 Visit our Catalog to view the program, course and degree requirements, and learning outcomes.
 Be sure to create your course plan in consultation with your advisor.

 While internships are not mandatory, students are encouraged to seek them.
 Students have interned at regional arts councils, galleries, museums and advertising agencies.